 Open to all students at Lee College.
-Designed to prepare students for freshman study in music theory or to familiarize the non-music major with the meaning of musical notation and the harmonic, melodic, and rhythmic structure of music.
+Designed to prepare students for freshman study in music theory or to familiarize the non-music major with the meaning of musical notation and the harmonic, melodic, and rhythmic structure of musical magnetic structure.